Munro-L/DiscordNLP/README.md

 ## Currently Available Commands

- - `$sentiment` -> The bot determine if the previous message had a positive or negative tone
+ - `$vibe_check` -> The bot determine if the previous message had a positive or negative tone
  - More coming soon

 ## Installation Setup